Allenuzoma/LOAD-BALANCING-WITH-NGINX/README.md

  We can see the default page for nginx on the browser.

-7. Now that the nginx is up and running, we will create a configuration file specific to our project in, this configuration file will listen on port 80 and will direct the nginx file server to the domain which will be created shortly.
+7. Now that the nginx is up and running, we will create a configuration file specific to our project, this configuration file will listen on port 80 and will direct the nginx file server to the domain which will be created shortly.

   To create the configuration file, enter the following command: